A Guide for Biomedical Science Graduate Students Preparing for a Qualifying Exam

-One guest member may be appointed to an advisory committee with the approval of the Senior Associate Dean for Graduate Education and the University Dean for Graduate Studies.
+One guest member may be appointed to an advisory committee with the approval of the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and the University Dean for Graduate Studies.
 Such guest members are generally recognized as experts in their field but not necessarily members of a university faculty (e.g. person with a position in industry).
 The guest member may either replace or be in addition to the usual outside committee member.

 Advisory Committee Meetings

 It is highly recommended that students meet with their advisory committee to discuss the development of their research question/project prior to writing the thesis proposal and prior to scheduling the qualifying exam.
 This meeting must be documented with an Annual PhD Student Evaluation/Progress Report form.

 Scheduling the Exam

 The date and time of the qualifying exam must be arranged and confirmed with the student’s entire advisory committee.